The most romantic of penguins, they mate for life

 Although there are millions of individuals, the Megallenic penguin is classified as “Under Threat” and their numbers are dropping rapidly.
 One study of a colony in Argentina has shown a drop in numbers of almost 25% in 22 years.
 It is thought that the displacement of their prey caused by climate change is the primary driver for the decline in Magellanic penguin numbers.

-Highlights where the Magellanic Penguin can be seen
+Spots where the Magellanic Penguin can be observed

 Arrival at Port Stanley